mjiggidy/adderlib/README.md

 ...and so much more!
 Well, a little bit more.

+## Getting Started

+The best way to get started is to check out the [examples](examples/), and then the [official documentation on ReadTheDocs](http://adderlib.readthedocs.io/).
+But in general, it's four easy steps:

+[code]from adderlib import adder

+# Step 1: Create a handle to the API by passing the IP address or hostname of the AIM (the KVM server)
+api = adder.AdderAPI("192.168.1.10")

+# Step 2: Log in using existing an KVM account
+api.login("username","password")

+# Step 3: Do some stuff
+for tx in api.getTransmitters(): do_some_stuff(tx)

+# Step 4: Don't forget to log out!
+api.logout()[/code]

 ## Customizable

 Boy oh boy is this customizable!
 An `UrlHandler` abstract class is provided.
 Subclass this and override the `api_call()` method to communicate with the server however you wish!
 I sure spent a lot of time on the default `RequestsHandler` class, which uses the [`requests`](https://github.com/psf/requests) library but that's ok I'm sure you have your reasons.